The interconnected world

 What both men make clear is that this will be a move away from selling individual products with specific features towards offering an integrated platform with everything you need available as modules, which can be selected and configured according to your requirements.

-“The key performance measures are ROI and operational efficiency,” Goubert states.
+“The key performance measures are ROI and operational efficiency,” says Goubert.

-But information remains solidly in separate solutions available on the market.
-This is changing, “as we bring all of the data we learn into a big data lake you create new intelligence by combining multiple datasets.”
+But information is still locked in separate solutions available on the market.
+This is changing.
+Goubert says, “As we bring all of the data we learn into a big data lake you create new intelligence by combining multiple datasets.”

 “Bringing all these pieces together allows us to take the complexity away from the people and only push the right information at the right time.”